joshbegley/nyt-latest/README.md

 `The wealthy have descended on New York for top basketball, golf and soccer events, and they need prime tickets.`\
 https://www.nytimes.com/2026/06/10/nyregion/knicks-tickets-courtside-concierge.html

-**Live Updates: Knicks Owner Feuds With Mayor Before Game 4**\
+**Live Updates: Knicks Fans, Famous and Not, Pack the Garden for Game 4**\
-`Hours before Game 4 of the N.B.A. finals, the team’s owner, James Dolan, and Mayor Zohran Mamdani were sparring over who was to blame for the cancellation of a watch party outside Madison Square Garden.`\
+`Taylor Swift was among the stars sitting courtside.
+Hours before the game, the Knicks owner James L. Dolan and Mayor Zohran Mamdani sparred over who was to blame for the cancellation of a public watch party.`\
 https://www.nytimes.com/live/2026/06/10/nyregion/nba-finals-knicks-spurs

 **Unusually Warm Weather in Bay Area Prompts Heat Alert and Wildfire Concerns**\